 What courses do I need before taking the DAT?

-To be adequately prepared for the DAT, a student should have completed the following courses:
+To be adequately prepared for the DAT, you should have completed the following courses:

 - BIOL 1107/L and BIOL 1108/L

 - CHEM 2211/L and CHEM 2212/L

 - **Physiology is one of the most helpful courses pre-DAT (VPHY 3100, PMCY 3000, CBIO 3710 or both (CBIO 2200/L & CBIO 2210/L).

 If possible, you may want to have BCMB 3100 and Statistics as well (but not required).
 Taking 3D Design (ARST 1080) can be helpful for the Perceptual Ability section of the DAT.

 The DAT is administered through Prometric Test Centers and testing appointments are available year-round.
 Before you can apply to take the DAT you must secure a Dental Personal Identification Number (DENTPIN).
 Once a DENTPIN is secured, you can then submit your DAT application.
 To request testing accomodations, download and complete the DAT Accomodations Request Form.
 A new application must be submitted each time the DAT is taken.
 At this time and for the same price, you may name as many dental schools as you wish to receive yourt scores.
 You should consider having a couple of aspirational schools as well as schools where you would go and where your numbers are at or above the schools’ averages from the previous year.
 Adding schools later may cause a delay as well as additional fees.
 You should not worry about listing schools that you might not choose to select for the AADSAS application.

 After the application is processed, an email will be sent with instructions on how to schedule the test.
 It is recommended to wait 24 hours after receiving this email before attempting to schedule an appointment.